davidgfitzgerald/time-tracker/dev/log.md

 practice/production I would not publically publish this potentially sensitive information.

+## Sat 21st

+Sat in edge eatery going to look into what improvements I can make.

+Just knocked up a quick little script to pull prod DB data locally.

 ## Thu 19th

 Going to carry on working on making the app more mobile friendly.